MohawkTSDB/mohawk/alerts/README.md

 ## Alerting rules

-Alerting rules in Mohawk servers send alerts to an Alertbuffer if a metric value is outsde valid range.
+Alerting rules in Mohawk servers send alerts to an Alertbuffer if a metric value is outside valid range.

 ## Usage